Budget faces few hurdles

-However, the Senate will meet next Monday and is expected to finish its consideration of the bill that day because the Upper House also set up its own committee to study the budget, alongside the House vetting committee, Mr Wissanu said.
+However, the Senate will meet next Monday and is expected to finish its consideration of the bill on that day because the upper House also set up its own committee to study the budget, alongside the House vetting committee, Mr Wissanu said.

 He added that the Senate can only endorse or reject the bill and then send it back to the government to submit for royal endorsement within seven days.

-On Saturday, the 55-section bill sailed through its third reading with 253 votes in favour, zero objections and 196 abstentions.
+On Saturday, the 55-section bill sailed through its third reading with 253 votes of support, zero objections and 196 abstentions.
 One MP did not cast a vote.

-The vote took place hours after the House resumed its marathon debate which began on Wednesday.
+The vote was cast hours after the House resumed its marathon debate which began on Wednesday.

-Meahwhile, Wirote Lakkana-adisorn, a list MP of the Future Forward Party (FFP), yesterday criticised spending by state agencies of money outside the scope of the budgeting system.
+Wirote Lakkana-adisorn, a list MP of the Future Forward Party (FFP), yesterday criticised state agencies' spending of the so-called money outside of the scope of the budgeting system.

 He was speaking at a seminar on the national budget organised by the FFP in Bangkok.